kyegomez/zeta/docs/design.md

 8. **Ant Colony Optimization (ACO) Swarm**: Inspired by ant behavior, this architecture has agents leave a pheromone trail that other agents follow, reinforcing the best paths.
 It's useful for problems like the traveling salesperson problem.
     - Requirements: Agents (can be language models), a representation of the problem space, a pheromone updating mechanism.

 9. **Genetic Algorithm (GA) Swarm**: In this architecture, agents represent potential solutions to a problem.
 They can 'breed' to create new solutions and can undergo 'mutations'.
-GA swarms are good for search and optimization problems.
+GA zeta are good for search and optimization problems.
     - Requirements: Agents (each representing a potential solution), a fitness function to evaluate solutions, a crossover mechanism to breed solutions, and a mutation mechanism.

 10. **Stigmergy-based Swarm**: In this architecture, agents communicate indirectly by modifying the environment, and other agents react to such modifications.
 It's a decentralized method of coordinating tasks.